cvenkatreddy/anagram-checker/README.md

 ## Quickstart

-You know running is very quick!
+You know setting up is very quick!

 `npm install`